catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

-As the functionality of the audit log service allows you to aggregate logging from multiple projects into one place, you will need to choose a location that can store the Logs from all of our project.
+As the functionality of the audit log service allows you to aggregate logging from multiple projects into one place, you will need to choose a location that can store the logs from all of your projects.
 If you only have one project, this step is still relevant as you will need a place for your logs to be directed to regardless.

 This means our first step is to create an object storage container that will hold all of our logs.
 The reason that we choose an object storage container